TiyoNotFound/ip-location-finder/README.md

 ## Dependencies
 - [requests](https://pypi.org/project/requests/): A library for making HTTP requests.
+- [tabulate](https://pypi.org/project/tabulate/): A library for formatting data as tables.

 ## License
 This project is licensed under the MIT License - see the LICENSE file for details.